KenanZhu/KNZ_Convert/Readme.md

 ![image](Convert_chart.png)

 ### About Project ###
-At present, the RINEX2.xx format conversion has been fully supported, the format output error of the previous version has been modified, and the conversion from 2.xx to 3.xx is currently supported.
+2024/11/14: At present, the RINEX2.xx format conversion has been fully supported, the format output error of the previous version has been modified, and the conversion from 2.xx to 3.xx is currently supported.

+2024/11/15: Correct the output format, omit the empty observation and change the rule of match.

 ### Update plan ###
 1. 2.xx and 3.xx versions are fully supported, and support mutual conversion.